 This prospectus includes our trademarks, trade names and service marks, all of which are our property and are protected under applicable intellectual property laws.
 This prospectus also contains trademarks, trade names and service marks of other companies, which are the property of their respective owners.
-Solely for convenience, trademarks, trade names and service marks may appear in this prospectus without the $^{\otimes}$, $^{\infty}$ and SM symbols, but such references are not intended to indicate, in any way, that we or the applicable owner forgo or will not assert, to the fullest extent permitted under applicable law, our rights or the rights of any applicable licensors to these trademarks, trade names and service marks.
+Solely for convenience, trademarks, trade names and service marks may appear in this prospectus without the ®, TM and SM symbols, but such references are not intended to indicate, in any way, that we or the applicable owner forgo or will not assert, to the fullest extent permitted under applicable law, our rights or the rights of any applicable licensors to these trademarks, trade names and service marks.
 We do not intend our use or display of other parties' trademarks, trade names or service marks to imply, and such use or display should not be construed to imply, a relationship with, or endorsement or sponsorship of us by, these other parties.

-On January 24, 2023 (the "Closing Date"), as contemplated by, the Agreement and Plan of Merger, dated as of August 3, 2022 (the "Merger Agreement"), by and among Jack Creek Investment Corp., a Cayman Islands exempted company ("JCIC"), Wildfire New PubCo, Inc., a Delaware corporation and direct, wholly-owned subsidiary of Dridger, Wildfire Merger Sub I, Inc., a Delaware corporation and direct, wholly-owned subsidiary of Bridger, Wildfire Merger Sub II, Inc., a Delaware corporation and direct, wholly-owned subsidiary of Bridger, Wildfire Merger Sub II, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger, Wildfire GP Sub IV, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger, Wildfire GP Sub IV, LLC, a Delaware limited liability company ("Legacy Bridger"), consummated the transactions contemplated by the Merger Agreement (the "Business Combination"), whereby Bridger became a publicly traded company, with JCIC and Legacy Bridger becoming wholly-owned subsidiaries of Bridger.
+On January 24, 2023 (the "Closing Date"), as contemplated by, the Agreement and Plan of Merger, dated as of August 3, 2022 (the "Merger Agreement"), by and among Jack Creek Investment Corp., a Cayman Islands exempted company ("JCIC"), Wildfire New PubCo, Inc., a Delaware corporation and direct, wholly-owned subsidiary of JCIC ("Bridger"), Wildfire Merger Sub I, Inc., a Delaware corporation and direct, wholly-owned subsidiary of Bridger, Wildfire Merger Sub III, Inc., a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger, Wildfire GP Sub IV, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of Bridger, BTOF (Grannus Feeder)-NQ L.P., a Delaware limited partnership, and Bridger Aerospace Group Holdings, LLC, a Delaware limited liability company ("Legacy Bridger"), consummated the transactions contemplated by the Merger Agreement (the "Business Combination"), whereby Bridger became a publicly traded company, with JCIC and Legacy Bridger becoming wholly-owned subsidiaries of Bridger.
 On the Closing Date, Bridger changed its name to Bridger Aerospace Group Holdings, Inc.